spiman9/Tour-Website/README.md

 # Tour-Website
-This is the website for the fronend of the tourism
+This is the website for the front-end of the tourism